-ASX Principle Status Reference/comment 7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks Α The Board has received the required assurance and declaration.
-7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7 Α Principle 8: Remunerate fairly and responsibly 8.1 The board should establish a remuneration committee Α 8.2 The remuneration committee should be structured so that it: consists of a majority of independent directors N/A Goldphyre has established a Remuneration Committee consisting of one non-independent executive director (Ron Punch) and one independent non-executive director (Chris Clegg). is chaired by an independent director Α The chair is independent and is not chair of the board. • has at least three members N/A 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A The Remuneration Committee operates under the Remuneration Committee Charter.
+ASX Principle Status Reference/comment 7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks A The Board has received the required assurance and declaration.
+7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7 A Principle 8: Remunerate fairly and responsibly 8.1 The board should establish a remuneration committee N/A The full Board performs the function of the Remuneration Committee.
+Given the size of the Company it is believed this function is better performed at Board level.
+8.2 The remuneration committee should be structured so that it: consists of a majority of independent directors N/A The full Board performs the function of the Remuneration Committee. is chaired by an independent director N/A has at least three members N/A 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A The full Board performs the function of the Remuneration Committee and operates under the Remuneration Committee Charter.
 The Charter states that no executive is to be directly involved in deciding their own remuneration and that, when making recommendations to the Board, the Committee should clearly distinguish the structure of non-executive director's remuneration from that of executive directors and senior executives.
 8.4 Companies should provide the information indicated in the Guide to reporting on Principle 8 A The executive directors and executives receive a superannuation guarantee contribution required by the government and do not receive any other retirement benefits.

-A = Adopted
+A = Adopted $N/A = Not \ add$ opted 14/11 - 1401 auc prou

-N/A = Not adopted